Aston Martin secures $150 million from bond issue

-LONDON, Sept 25 (Reuters) - Luxury carmaker Aston Martin Lagonda AML.L said it had raised $150 million from a bond issue, with the option to raise another $100 million if order targets are met, to bolster its cash in a uncertain trading environment.
+LONDON, Sept 25 (Reuters) - Luxury carmaker Aston Martin Lagonda AML.L said it had raised $150 million from a bond issue, with the option to raise another $100 million if order targets are met, to improve its liquidity in a uncertain trading environment.

 The main tranche comprises 12% notes due in 2022, while the additional notes could be issued under the same terms if permitted or could be issued as unsecured notes with an interest rate of 15%, it said on Wednesday.